 Some years ago I sewed about twenty washable canvas bags from sturdy inexpensive painter’s drop cloths.
 We use them every time we go shopping for groceries.
 The bags have held up well and are easy to keep clean.
 Using these cloth bags means we’re not using and discarding paper or plastic bags from the stores.

 We recycle.
 It takes a bit longer to rinse and sort, but it has become a habit that now seems like second nature.
-If we needed added incentive, our local landfill’s two dollar charge for each bag of regular trash would help.
+If we needed added incentive, our local landfill’s three dollar charge for each bag of regular trash would help.
 We also recycle paper items and cardboard.
 These days we have very little “trash”.

 We compost.
 I keep a small covered bucket under the sink and each night when we check on the outside animals we empty the bucket into the current compost pile.
 My husband keeps several compost piles active so we always have rich black compost for our gardens.
 Each fall he grinds up the leaves we rake and composts them, too.
 It is quite amazing to see the thermometer in the center of a pile of composting leaves registering over a hundred degrees when the outside temperature is below zero!